kunal70006/E-commerce-React/README.md

 ### Tech Stack used
-React - for front end.
+React - for front end

 Firebase - for pseudo back-end.